 5. Flat fee – the tool offers a simple subscription that includes all integrations and unlimited invoices.
 The creator does not have to worry about growing integrator scenario fees or hiring a developer.

-striptu is developed by a Polish team.
+striptu is developed by a team.
 Further integrations with other creator tools are planned, as well as expansion toward a full-fledged accounting system dedicated to the education industry.
-In the context of the upcoming e-invoicing obligations (KSeF), it is worth using solutions that consider Polish regulations and the local market.
+In the context of the spreading e-invoicing obligations, it is worth using solutions that keep up with regulations in your market.

-Fakturownia.pl is one of the most popular invoicing systems in Poland.
-It enables creating domestic and intra-community invoices, supports JPK, and integrates with many e-commerce tools.
-Thanks to striptu, data from Kajabi or ThriveCart goes directly to Fakturownia, where a complete VAT invoice is created.
+InvoiceOcean is a popular lightweight invoicing system with a strong API.
+It enables creating domestic and intra-community invoices, supports tax exports, and integrates with many e-commerce tools.
+Thanks to striptu, data from Kajabi or ThriveCart goes directly to InvoiceOcean, where a complete VAT/GST invoice is created.
 This solution is especially useful when using an alternative checkout like ThriveCart, which has more advanced sales options than Kajabi.

 Conclusions and Recommendations

-Creators selling digital products in Poland must ensure compliance with tax regulations.
-Kajabi, while excellent as a sales platform, does not offer full invoice and tax support in Poland.
-The Kajabi Payments module is available only in selected countries and does not cover our market.
+Creators selling digital products must ensure compliance with tax regulations.
+Kajabi, while excellent as a sales platform, does not offer full invoice and tax support in many countries.
+The Kajabi Payments module is available only in selected markets and may not cover yours.
 The lack of automatic invoice support and incomplete transmission of buyer data to Stripe and other accounting systems means that creators must seek alternatives.

 One solution is integrations with n8n or Make, but they require time, technical knowledge, and subscriptions.
-The most user-friendly option for less technical individuals appears to be the Polish tool striptu.com, which automates invoice generation, responds to subsequent subscription payments, and integrates with Fakturownia and other accounting systems.
-In the perspective of the introduction of KSeF and the development of digital accounting in CEE, using solutions dedicated to the local market provides certainty of compliance and saves time.
+The most user-friendly option for less technical individuals appears to be the tool striptu.com, which automates invoice generation, responds to subsequent subscription payments, and integrates with InvoiceOcean and other accounting systems.
+As e-invoicing mandates spread and digital accounting matures across markets, using solutions that keep up with your local rules provides certainty of compliance and saves time.

 In summary, if you sell courses and online services using Kajabi or ThriveCart, it is worth taking care of the invoicing process now.
 Investment in a reasonable integration – whether through advanced automation tools or simple services like striptu – will quickly pay off, ensuring peace and professionalism in dealings with authorities and customers.

-Fast Stripe to KSeF integration.
-Connect Stripe with Fakturownia.pl, iFirma, wFirma, or inFakt.
+Fast Stripe to e-invoicing integration.
+Connect Stripe with InvoiceOcean.